Why are My Hydrangea Leaves Turning Brown?

 - Water and prune the extra shrubs before shifting.

-Reason 5: Disease by Fungal
+Reason 5: Disease caused by Fungal

 How to Avoid Fungal Disease: